Automation can increase conversion rate even by 15% and makes cross-channel traffic and multi-level funnel straightforward and easily controlled.

 Notice each new visitor on your landing page.
 Let your customers know that they are welcome.
 Show a messenger window or a small (not annoying) popup with a promo code for a first order.
 The message is clear, carries real value for your potential buyer, and starts building outstanding experience right away!

-Well-targeted second purchase experience
+Automated and well-targeted second purchase experience

 One of the biggest challenges faced by every company on a daily basis is to turn a one-time buyer into a regular one.
 Automation comes with a powerful toolkit to help you out with that.
 On the one hand, you have various incentives triggered automatically after a first purchase.
 On the other hand, geo-targeting enables you to capture buyers in front of your store and leverage their 'spending mood'.